 Lutheran Affiliation: ELCA

-Programs: The Employee Development program uses a comprehensive job readiness model with three phases: preparation, stability employment, and advancement.
-The Small Business Development program supports the development and growth of small businesses in Milwaukee.
-As these businesses grow, they provide jobs for residents of the neighborhoods where they are located—including members.
+The Employee Development program uses a comprehensive job readiness model with three phases: preparation, stability employment, and advancement.
 Individuals interested in becoming a JobsWork MKE member must go through five distinct steps, which include barrier assessment and remedy, life skills training, spiritual renewal and motivation, and completing a Career Readiness Workshop.
-Members work with staff to develop a personal Advancement Plan, which outlines the barriers faced by that member and the steps to be taken to overcome barriers.
+Members work with staff to develop a personal advancement plan, which outlines the barriers faced by that member and the steps to be taken to overcome barriers.

 Location: 2821 N Vel R Phillips Ave, Milwaukee, WI 53212